MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 #### Withholding changes for Mississippi

-Dependent Exemption: 1,500 For All Filing Status
+- Dependent Exemption: 1,500 For All Filing Status

-Standard Deduction: 4,600 for MAR1 & MAR2
+- Standard Deduction: 4,600 for MAR1
-Personal Exemption: 12,000  for MAR1 & MAR2
+- Personal Exemption: 12,000  for MAR1

+- Standard Deduction: 2,300 for MAR2
+- Personal Exemption: 6,000  for MAR2

-Standard Deduction: 3,400 for HOH
+- Standard Deduction: 3,400 for HOH
-Personal Exemption: 9,500  for HOH
+- Personal Exemption: 9,500  for HOH

-Standard Deduction: 2,300 for SINGLE
+- Standard Deduction: 2,300 for SINGLE
-Personal Exemption: 6,000  for SINGLE
+- Personal Exemption: 6,000  for SINGLE

 Withholding rates for all taxpayers filing status